shahzadansari/RickAndMorty/README.md

 Add this repository to your watchlist to get notified about the latest updates in the repository.

 ## ⏭️ Future Work
-- v1.2 Migrate to Koin to use DI in data & interactor/domain modules
 - v1.3 Unit Tests
 - v1.4 UI Tests
 - v1.5 Pagination